🤝 Anti-censorship and anti-surveillance communication protocol

 Berty is still under active development and should not be used to exchange important data.

-The current Berty Chat implementation is not using the Berty Protocol yet, but OrbitDB directly.
-Which means the encryption is not safe, but the good news is that the current Berty Chat app is already a P2P one!
+The current Berty Messenger implementation is not using the Berty Protocol yet, but OrbitDB directly.
+Which means the encryption is not safe, but the good news is that the current Berty Messenger app is already a P2P one!

 The current Berty Protocol is partially implemented.
 The API will certainly change in a near future, so be prepared to have breaking changes if you start using it right now.